klml/drfrederson/README.md

 A simple static site generator powered by PHP, YAML, Markdown and mustache.

-There are many other and better [staticsitegenerators](http://staticsitegenerators.net), but I searched for this features and did not found:
+There are many other and better [staticsitegenerators](http://staticsitegenerators.net), but I searched for these features and did not find:

 * edit without texteditor or ssh access.
 Using __webedit__ on your browser and get a textarea to change and create pages.
 * __meta information__ for rendering (template, menue etc) or html metatags are at the __bottom__ of the page and only __optional__